hearhellacopters/hash-maker/README.md

 ## Whirlpool

 Whirlpool hash function class.
-Can be returned as a `string`, `Uint8Array`, or `Buffer`.
+Can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 Includes keyed `_HMAC` variants as well.
 Can create your own with the `WHIRLPOOL.Whirlpool` class or use `WHIRLPOOL.WHIRLPOOL_HMAC` for a wrapped function.

 Can be imported as: